Datavault-UK/automate-dv-docs/docs/macros/index.md

 #### Postgres

-2. Due to the way Postgres handles CTEs, dbtvault's [custom materialisations](../materialisations.md) are not yet available for use on Postgres.
+Due to the way Postgres handles CTEs, AutomateDV's [custom materialisations](../materialisations.md) are not yet available for use on Postgres.
 An exception will be raised if their use is attempted.

 ## Table templates